Detox | 9 min read

 Home detox is not the only option you have to recover from addiction.
 These alternatives may be the right fit for you.

-Inpatient or residential treatment involves checking in at the detox facility for the detox.
+Inpatient or residential treatment involves checking in at the detox facility for detox.
 You receive 24/7 care from licensed specialists.
 After a careful assessment, a specialist develops a treatment plan that works for you and monitors you to ensure you overcome the addiction.
-The specialists also counsel you and your family and prepare you for life after you leave the facility.
+The specialists also counsel you and your family, preparing you for life after you leave the facility.
 Your admission lasts a few days, weeks, or months.
 This treatment is the right option for addicts with severe dependence on substances.

 This alternative comprises regular visits to the facility for treatment.
 The specialist schedules these visits well to facilitate your recovery.
-It allows you to continue with most of your activities and is safe.
+It allows you to continue with most of your activities and is safe to use.
 Outpatient treatment is appropriate for addicts struggling with mild addiction.

 Contact 911 when you feel you may require emergency care.